HWTeng-Teaching/202509-Statistics/13015_林煒軒/HW0913/README.md

 ### b.
 1. For most months, the cost falls between 248.62 and 402.28.
-2. The median is closer to Q1 than Q3, so the distribution is right-skewed.
+2. The median is closer to Q1 than Q3, so the distribution shows right-skewed.